A distinct breed of musicianship, creativity, & doggedness...

 Jack's roots are country, bluegrass, & rock.
 Over the years he's played in local bands including the Dale Oakley Band opening in venues featuring artists such as Tracy Lawrence as well as The Kentucky Headhunters.
 His fills & riffs add to the raw tone spontaneity and originality.

-Jeremy is a multi-talented musician who plays guitar, banjo, and now his newest endeaver bass guitar.
-He has several years of experience playing with local bands RIND and Lady Handsome and now laying down rhythmic patterns and grooves with his special blend of meekness allowing the DOGS to maintain its own style and musical direction.
+Jeremy is a multi-talented musician who plays guitar, banjo, and now his newest endeaver... bass guitar.
+Laying down rhythmic patterns and grooves with his special blend of meekness allows the DOGS to maintain their own style and musical direction.